Makeup Artist Gucci Westman on Glowy Skin, Sourdough, and Butt-Flattering Jeans

 Milk, and Dark Chocolate

 A big part of feeling youthful has to do with how I eat.
 My parents were vegetarian and very conscious of nutrition, so I grew up not eating meat, not really having sugar, and always being aware of ingredients.
-(Of course I rebelled when I was ten.
-We’d just moved to Sweden and my parents were still figuring out the currency and unknowingly gave my brother and me something like $100, which we took to the store and bought as much candy as we could and stuffed ourselves walking home.)
+(Of course I rebelled when I was 10.
+We’d just moved to Sweden and my parents were still figuring out the currency and unknowingly gave my brother and me something like $100, which we took to the store, and we bought as much candy as we could and stuffed ourselves walking home.)

 I eat the same things most days.
 For breakfast, I have a slice of bread (my sister-in-law made a gluten-free sourdough starter—it’s the gift that keeps on giving) with almond butter (the cold-pressed, chunky one from the brand Rejuvenative Foods is delicious) and a tiny bit of honey.
 Or I have avocado, cucumber, and olive oil on the bread.
 I make my own almond milk and mix it with a double shot of espresso, ice, and a little honey.
 And maybe some blueberries—I looove blueberries.